Trivaxy/leibniz-lang/README.md

 # Quick tutorial
 Leibniz currently has two data types, until the rest are implemented:
 - `Number`: The most basic data type.
-It's a double precision complex number with a real and imaginary component.
+It's a complex number with double-precision real and imaginary components.
+Leibniz makes the distinction between real and complex numbers depending on whether or not there is an imaginary component.
-- `Vector`: As the name implies, it's a vector, which is a pair of two `RealNumber`s.
+- `Vector`: As the name implies, it's a vector, which is a pair of two `Number`s that must be real.

 Almost everything in Leibniz is an expression (the exception being declarations of functions and variables).